van001/lesscode-fp/README.md

 - Apply the learned knowledge to solve the real-world problems - APIs, IOs etc

+This repo is about the 2nd goal - Application.

 # Overview

 In functional programming languages :